UNICEFECAR/parenting-app-bebbo-mobile/README.md

      and add in .env file as  projectNumber and clientIdKey.
        * Format in GoogleService-Info.plist will be like com.googleusercontent.apps.${projectNumber}-${clientIdKey}

-7. Steps required while creating Flavour builds.
-Follow below steps for Bebbo Prod and ProdStaging
+7. Steps required while creating Flavour builds for both Bebbo and Foleja.

+   **1.** Follow below steps for **Bebbo Prod and ProdStaging**:

       * In apiConstants.ts change buildFor const value to buildForBebbo as follows :